intervene-EU-H2020/synthetic_data/README.md

 For ease of portability and reproducibility, we've made this software available as both Singularity and Docker containers.
 These containerisation systems streamline software dependency management by creating a standardised environment, to make it easier for you to get started with generating synthetic datasets.

 You can download your choice of container from one of the following links:
-- Singularity: www.TODO.com
+- Singularity: TODO
-- Docker: www.TODO.com
+- Docker: TODO

 Alternatively, you can run this software without a container by manually installing the software dependencies.
 If you prefer this approach, you can view the list of required dependencies in the `Dockerfile` of this repository.